lhstraathof/multiple-emails-input/README.md

 As this library is the result of a code challenge, there is still lots to be done:

-- Proper cross browser testing
+- Proper cross browser testing (mobile)
 - Make library available via NPM
 - Update webpack config to export to UMD, es-module, etc.
 - Deploy to CDN
-- Add unit-tests
+- Add unit-tests additional
 - Optimize performance
-- Add life-cycle methods and extend API
+- Add life-cycle methods and extend API (i.e. destroy MeiMei on target)
 - Add more theme's
 - Optimize sanitization
 - Optimize security
+- Highlight entry when user presses backspace on empty input before deleting prev. entry

 <!-- LICENSE -->